sysdiglabs/opa-image-scanner/README.md

 ### Defining custom OPA rules

-Deploying via Helm charts will create a configmap with a default set of rules that behave according to the *scanRules* policies defined in the chart values.yaml.
+Deploying via Helm charts will create a configmap with a default set of rules that behave according to the *scanPolicies* defined in the chart values.yaml (which are put into another configmap).
+When the OPA rules are evaluated, the *scanPolicies* defined in the values.yaml are passed as data.policies.

-You can disable the auto generated set of rules by setting *autoGenerate* false, and the Helm chart will only create the package directive and define the *namespace* variable and a variable *policies* with the values of the *scanRules* section converted to *rego* objects.
+You can disable the auto generated set of rules by setting *autoGenerate* false, and the Helm chart will only create the package directive and define the *namespace* variable.

 So you can write your own rules in the *customRules* key of the values.yaml.